Handling Secrets in NixOS: An Overview

 exclusively by you, and you want to be able to publish your flake repo

-publicly, I think you can get pretty far with git-crypt
+publicly, I think you can get pretty far with git-crypt.

-I have been a happy user of git-crypt
+I have been a happy user of git-crypt for a long time, even before I started

 using NixOS, and naturally it was my first instinct to use when setting up my